What is bird flu?

 Similarly, the Dutch poultry industry was affected by the spread of bird flu in chickens in March 2015.
 Most experts agree that commercial poultry became infected with bird flu due to contamination by wild bird feces.

-As of March 2015, no bird flu infections have been reported in humans in the U.S. Although the H1N1 "swine flu" pandemic strain contained some bird flu genes, it was not the same strain as the original H5N1 bird flu.
+1, 2021, no bird flu infections have been reported in humans in the U.S. Although the H1N1 "swine flu" pandemic strain contained some bird flu genes, it was not the same strain as the original H5N1 bird flu.

 The virus spreads through infected birds shedding the virus in their saliva, nasal secretions, and droppings.
 Healthy birds get infected when they come into contact with contaminated secretions or feces from infected birds.
 Contact with contaminated surfaces such as cages might also allow the virus to transfer from bird to bird.
 Symptoms in birds range from mild drops in egg production to failure of multiple major organs and death.